-442 Conclusion and Recommendations
+Conclusion and Recommendations

-From the findings of this study, it can be concluded that macroeconomic factors such as inflation 443 444 rate and unemployment rate and bank-specific factor such as loan-to-deposit ratio negatively affects deposit mobilization of the Nigerian banking sector.
-This shows that the inflation rate and 445 unemployment rate in Nigeria has been on the increase and as such poses serious threat to the 446 banks in terms of mobilizing more deposits from the public.
-Thus, the management of the 447 Nigerian banking sector should adjust to changes in these macroeconomic conditions and also 448 manage its internal factors most especially the loan-to-deposit ratio in the most effective and 449 450 efficient manner so as to remain in the business of banking.
-From the above conclusion, the study therefore recommends that; 451
+From the findings of this study, it has been observed that macroeconomic factors such as inflation rate and unemployment rate and bank-specific factor such as loan-to-deposit ratio negatively affects deposit mobilization of the Nigerian banking sector.
+This shows that the inflation rate and unemployment rate in Nigeria has been on the increase and as such poses serious threat to the banks in terms of mobilizing more deposits from the public.
+This calls on management of Deposit Money Banks in Nigeria to devise other strategies to manage these changes in the macroeconomic environment rather than relying on the regulatory bodies so as to remain in the business of banking.
+Thus, the study concludes the deposit mobilization efforts of the Nigerian banking sector are mostly affected by changes in the macroeconomic environment rate and bank-specific factor such as loan-to-deposit ratio.
+From the above conclusion, the study therefore recommends that;

-452 1.
-Banks should fix the deposit interest rate based on the level of customer's deposit such that 453 customer's who deposit more of their surplus income should earn higher interest rate.
-This will 454 encourage people to save more and will act as compensation against the rising trend in inflation 455 rate.
+1. Banks should fix the deposit interest rate based on the level of customer's deposit such that customer's who deposit more of their surplus income should earn higher interest rate.
+This will encourage people to save more and will act as compensation against the rising trend in inflation rate.

-456 2.
-Banks should be more socially responsive by partnering with the Government and other 457 private sectors in sponsoring various entrepreneurship and skill acquisition training programmes 458 in the country that are employment driven.
-This will ensure that a good number of the 459 unemployed persons are into paid employment and are earning.
-This will in turn boost their 460 deposit base.
+2. Banks should be more socially responsive by partnering with the Government and other private sectors in sponsoring various entrepreneurship and skill acquisition training programmes in the country that are employment driven.
+This will ensure that a good number of the unemployed persons are into paid employment and are earning.
+This will in turn boost their deposit base.